It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Experiments

-\myparagraph{Scaling with White / Pink Noise.} A crucial aspect of inference-time scaling is to obtain the best possible improvements for the downstream task given the additional compute.
-We study how our approach scales in \cref{fig:scaling_curve}, where we observe that noise optimization can outperform \cite{gi} with just a few iterations.
-We optimized the noise for different initializations (i.e.\ $\alpha$ values in \cref{eq:alpha_eq}), using the experimental settings from \cref{tab:full_ablation_table}.
+A crucial aspect of inference-time scaling is to obtain the best possible improvements for the downstream task given additional compute.
+We observe that our noise optimization approach can outperform \cite{gi} in terms of image diversity with just a few iterations (Fig.~1 in the Supplementary).
+We optimized the noise for different initializations (i.e.\ $\alpha$ values in \cref{eq:alpha_eq}), using the experimental settings from \cref{tab:main_table}.

 With white noise initializations, our approach requires 9 and 12 iterations to reach higher diversity scores than \cite{gi} with an initial pool size of 64 and 128 samples respectively.
 For $\alpha=0.2$, we require only 6 / 8 iterations to outperform \cite{gi} with initial pool size 64 / 128.
 Our approach with pink noise initialization ($\alpha=0.2$) requires 12 / 15 iterations to yield more diverse images than \cite{gi} with similar initialization.
+For SDXL-Turbo, our approach takes 0.345 s per iteration (with DINO, CLIP objectives) on a single A100 GPU.
+That means in the pink noise setting, our method takes 2.07 s in total vs.\ 11.20 s for \cite{gi}.
+See Supplementary Sec.~2 for additional details on computational cost.

 Higher $\alpha$ values generally lead to higher diversity scores.
-However, the image quality decreases with noise exponents $\alpha>0.2$ (see \cref{fig:supp_noise_example_bear} in the Appendix).
-Additional rewards for image quality could easily be included in our pipeline, but would increase computational cost.
+However, the image quality decreases with noise exponents $\alpha>0.2$ (see Fig.~11 in the Supplementary).

-\myparagraph{Scaling Optimization to Larger Models.} Furthermore, we demonstrate the applicability of noise optimization to 10B+ parameter models such as Flux.1 [schnell]~\cite{flux} in \cref{tab:flux_table}.
-SDXL-Turbo uses the setup from \cref{tab:full_ablation_table}.
-For Flux.1 [schnell], we use 80 iterations, a DPP diversity weight $\lambda_{div}=1.5$, learning rate of $6.0$, and gradient clipping of $0.1$.
-During optimization, we revert to the last latent when the HPSv2 score drops below a threshold of $0.31$. \ref{fig:teaser} shows two example generations with this setup.
-See \cref{fig:example_generations_flux} in the Appendix for further Flux.1 [schnell] generations.

-Once again, we observe similar patterns as before, where the diversity measured with independent metrics (Vendi and DreamSim) is improved.
-As expected, image quality decreases slightly.
-Additional constraints to improve image quality could be incorporated if desired, similar to \cite{reno}.

-\myparagraph{Sequential Generation.} In our experiments so far, we generated sets of 4 images following \cite{gi}.
-However, our approach readily scales to much larger diverse sets which is a significant advantage over batch methods.
-By generating one image at a time, each image can be optimized to differ from previous outputs.
-We avoid the memory overhead of simultaneously processing many candidates, enabling efficient generation of large diverse sets.
-We show examples of this in \cref{fig:sequential_generation}.
-Here, we use 25 iterations, a learning rate of $3.0$, $\lambda_{div}=15$ for the DPP diversity objective, $\lambda_{q}=1$ for a HPSv2 quality reward, and gradient clipping of $0.15$.